 - LRTP: This document represents the transportation planning vision for the region.
 2050 Connections includes highway-related Major Infrastructure (MI) projects listed in 5-year bands.
 The PBPP aspects of the LRTP have evolved and are included based on the federal requirements of Safety Performance Measures (PM1), Bridge and Pavement Performance Measures (PM2) and NHS System Performance, Freight and Air Quality Performance Measures (PM3).
 Additional information on PM1, PM2, and PM3 can be found in Task 2.4.

-- TIP Programs: In relation to the five Programmatic Areas defined in the most recent LRTP, 2050 Connections, established procedures are followed to allow for the use of TIP funding to pay for eligible projects within the five Programmatic Areas, listed below:
+- TIP Programs: In relation to the five Programmatic Areas defined in the most recent LRTP, 2050 Connections, established procedures are followed to allow for the use of TIP funding to pay for eligible projects within each of the five Programmatic Areas, listed below:

 - Major Infrastructure Projects

-- System Maintenance and Operations
+- System Maintenance & Operations

-- Transit Support
+- o Transit Support

+- Active Transportation